ibm-cloud-docs/assistant-data/install-130.md

     Search for `IBM Watson Assistant for IBM Cloud Pak for Data V1.3.0`.

-1. Use the Secure Shell protocol to log in to the system that you will use as the master node of your cluster as the root user.
+1. Use the Secure Shell protocol to log in to the system that you will use as the coordinator node of your cluster as the root user.

 1. Change to the directory where you want the installation files to be stored.